fractalmandala/brhatNew/src/routes/aryavarta/lore/splinter.md

 title: the splinter
 tag: pañca gaṇa
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/13scrolls/palimpsest/palim17.webp
+snip: "The yajña deals with ritual, with the harmony of our being with its external environment.
+But what of our internal environment?
+What of our mind and intellect?
+Must these not resonate at the right frequency, before anything else?
+That is where the mantra comes in."
 ---

-> The Veda deals with ritual, with the harmony of our being with its external environment.
+> The yajña deals with ritual, with the harmony of our being with its external environment.
 But what of our internal environment?
 What of our mind and intellect?
-Must these not resonate at the right frequency, before anything else?<br><cite>Rajarshi Yati to his pupils</cite>
+Must these not resonate at the right frequency, before anything else?
+That is where the mantra comes in.<br><cite>Rajarshi Yati to his pupils</cite>

 “The life of Nahusha’s elder son marks a new development in Aryavarta,” said Rshi Vasishtha.
 “Prior to Yati, there was always a clear distinction between the men of sword and rule, and the men of prayers and ritual.
 But Yati blurred those boundaries.
 Here was a man of royal descent who devoted himself to the spiritual path, earning the title of Rajarshi.
 He remains the first and most glorious of that title.”